 We dedicate this paper to our late friend and mentor Annemarie Poustka.

 The authors declare that they have no competing interests.

 AGC co-designed and co-conceived most experiments and together with DH performed most experiments.
 AGC performed statistical analyses and wrote the manuscript.
 AGC and DH are joint first authors.
 MBo performed preliminary experiments for yeast analyses.
 TK performed the literature search.
 CMF and FP recruited and diagnosed the patient sample.
 BS provided expertise on software for analyses of two-dimensional-DIGE data.
 JWB and HH provided expertise for use and the antibodies for validation experiments.
 JK and FL performed mass spectrometric experiments and analyzed mass spectrometry data.
 SW and MBr contributed to study design and provided experimental expertise.
 LBK and SMK conceived and designed experiments, oversaw the study, interpreted results and wrote the manuscript.
 SMK and LBK are joint senior authors and project co-leaders.
 All authors read and approved the final manuscript.

 Andreas G Chiocchetti, Denise Haslinger contributed equally to this work.

 Electronic supplementary material

-Additional file 1: mRNA expression and Western blot analysis.
+Additional file 1: Additional Methods. mRNA expression and Western blot analysis.
 Figure S1.
 Experimental setup.
 Figure S2.
 Hierarchical structure of gene enrichment analysis results.
 Table S1.
 List of samples used in this study.
 Table S5.
 Literature search for redox-sensitive candidates.
 (DOC 649 KB)

 About this article